Quantifying culinary diversity across countries.

 2 G

-VEGETABLES are rarely the main focus of a dish in classic cuisine, but they do play supporting roles in building flavors, creating sauces, and providing accompaniments (with some exceptions, of course, in the case of ratatouille, tian, or potage).
+Vegetables are rarely the main focus of a dish in classic cuisine, but they build flavors and provide accompaniments (with some exceptions, of course, in the case of ratatouille, tian, or potage).
 France is known for its extensive use of leeks, thin green beans, endives, carrots, turnips, and potatoes.
 Veggies are never overcooked.

 Read more